Judge or condemn

 How important is motivation?

-First an answer to the question: how important is motivation?
-The answer is simple.
-Motivation makes a person become stimulated to action.
-As long as an employee shows good work, as a manager you are often happy with the employee.
-Things change when an employee's motivation is below par - performance will then deteriorate.
+As long as an employee delivers good work, you, as a manager, are often quite satisfied with them.
+It becomes a different story when an employee's motivation is below par – performance will then decline.

 1. used for?